rupaai/Traveller-s-Pick/README.md

      #1: One can select their desired countries from the spotlight destinations.
 If a country is clicked, all the information of a country will be displayed on explore page.
 The destinations of spotlight destination are randomized with each refresh.

 2) Traveller's Dream
     #1: There are three blocks.
 If one of them is clicked, it shows options according to the block value.
-To see the options, internet connection is a must.
+To see the options, internet connection is a must as ajax has been used.

     #2: Options can be selected.